PennyLaneAI/pennylane/doc/code/qml_pauli.rst

 :math:`4^n` (neglecting the four possible global phases that may arise from multiplication of its elements).

-`PauliWord` is a lightweight class which uses a dictionary approach to represent Pauli words.
-A `PauliWord` can be instantiated by passing a dictionary of wires and their associated Pauli operators.
+:class:`~pennylane.pauli.PauliWord` is a lightweight class which uses a dictionary approach to represent Pauli words.
+A :class:`~pennylane.pauli.PauliWord` can be instantiated by passing a dictionary of wires and their associated Pauli operators.

 >>> from pennylane.pauli import PauliWord
 >>> pw1 = qml.pauli.PauliWord({0:"X", 1:"Z"})  # X@Z